mjwagerman/bias-detector/README.md

 # bias-detector
+---
+tags:
+  - bias-detector
+  - machine-learning
+license: mit
+---

-Using/Experimenitng PEFT LoRA fine-tuning with previously trained models found on huggingface.
+Using/Experimenting with PEFT LoRA fine-tuning on previously trained models found on Hugging Face.

-Use NLP to classify, summarize, and rate the bias of a news source.
+Using NLP to classify, summarize, and rate the bias of a news source.